Laura White (actress): Early life

+Career

-White was born on 27 May 1996 in Yorkshire, England, to parents of British and Jamaican heritage.
-At a young age, White, alongside her parents and two siblings, relocated to Wales.
-White studied musical theatre at the Guildford School of Acting, which she graduated from in 2017.
-She then appeared in various short films and advertisements, including a television advertisement for Naked Juice.
-After graduating, she set up the Page One Project, a programme that offers support, advice and guidance to people from underrepresented backgrounds in the arts industry.
+White began her acting career appearing in various short films and advertisements, including a television advertisement for Naked Juice.
+She also made her stage debut in The Play That Goes Wrong.
+After graduating from Guildford, she set up the Page One Project, a programme that offers support, advice and guidance to people from underrepresented backgrounds in the arts industry.
 Alongside acting, she is also a trained life coach, having gained a coaching qualification from the Animas Centre for Coaches, as well as Mental Health First Aid training and Mindfulness teaching.
 In March 2020, White lost her job and was forced to move back in with her parents; she said that during that time, she felt "completely lost" with no knowledge of what to do with her career.

-In 2020, during the COVID-19 pandemic, White starred in the socially distanced immersive production C-o-n-t-a-c-t in London.
+Later that year, during the COVID-19 pandemic, White starred in the socially distanced immersive production C-o-n-t-a-c-t in London.
 She received critical acclaim for her portrayal of Sarah, with the British Theatre Guide describing her as "sweet and engaging" and Adam Tipping of Pocket Sized Theatre writing that White "carried the production with ease, synchronisation, and relatability".

-Later in 2020, White was announced as a cast member for a production of The Play That Goes Wrong.
+Later in 2020, White was announced as a returning cast member for a touring production of The Play That Goes Wrong.
 She toured with the production from 2020 to 2021.
 In 2021, White featured in the drama film The Colour Room.
 She was proud to appear in the film as she felt it was a career highlight to tell the story of artist Clarice Cliff.
-Also in 2021, she appeared in Big Age, a Channel 4 sitcom pilot written by Bolu Babalola.
+Also in 2021, she appeared in Big Age, a Channel 4 sitcom pilot written by Bolu Babalola, and starred in Derby Theatre's production of Home Girl.
 In 2022, White made a guest appearance in an episode of the BBC comedy series Lazy Susan.
 Also that year, she made her first appearance as Princess Buchanan, a trainee doctor, on the BBC soap opera Doctors.
 For her portrayal of the role, White was nominated for the British Soap Award for Villain of the Year at the 2022 ceremony.
 She made her final appearance as Princess in January 2023.
-Following her exit, White took to Instagram to thank the soap for a "amazing, whirlwind 10 months", as well as thanking the cast and crew for being hardworking while also "creating such a warm, welcoming working space".
+Following her exit, White took to Instagram to thank the soap for an "amazing, whirlwind 10 months", as well as thanking the cast and crew for being hardworking while also "creating such a warm, welcoming working space".
+In 2023, she was nominated for the Villain of the Year award for the second year in a row.
+Also in 2023, White appeared in the BBC crime drama series Silent Witness as Aysha.
+Months later, she was announced as a central cast member in a touring production of Murder in the Dark.
+In 2025, White announced via social media that she had decided to retire from acting to focus on other ventures, including being a life coach.